 Millbrook Proving Ground, one of the largest vehicle test facilities in Europe, is situated just outside the village, along with the Center Parcs Woburn Forest holiday centre, with the golf course positioned in between these two premises.
 However, due to the secluded woodland landscape, you’d hardly realise all three properties were near neighbours.

-The Millbrook Golf Club was formed in the late 1970s and later changed its name to Lyshott Heath before reverting back to Millbrook when the club became member-owned in 2002, allowing revenues to be reinvested both on and off the course.
+The course at Millbrook Golf Club was fashioned in the late 1970s by William Sutherland who updated James Braid's layout at Dunstanburgh Castle in the 1980s.
+Millbrook later changed its name to Lyshott Heath before reverting back to Millbrook when the club became member-owned in 2002, allowing revenues to be reinvested both on and off the course.
 This investment is reflected in the recently refurbished clubhouse lounge bar and the consistently good condition of tees, fairways and greens on the course.

 Unusually, a round at Millbrook begins with back-to-back par fives and the first par three hole on the layout isn’t encountered until the 177-yard 7th, which plays to a green that slopes from front to back.
 Interestingly, the only fairway bunkers on the entire course are found on the 2nd, where a ditch crosses the fairway as it heads towards a shallow green.